richard-senior/GML/README.md

 ### scale
-Scaling is done by multiplying each x,y coordinate by the scale factor and recalculating arcs etc. In this respect it is very much like a 'dilate' with the centre of dilation being 0,0.
+Scaling is done by multiplying each x,y coordinate by the scale factor and recalculating arcs etc.

+In this respect it is identical to a 'dilate' (see below) with the centre of dilation being 0, 0.

-If you wish to just globally increase or decrease the size of the whole GRBL file this is probably the best method.
+If you wish to just globally increase or decrease the size of the whole GRBL file this is probably the best (simplest and fastest) method.

 ```
 foo = GrblCommand.processGrbl("a.nc","a_.nc")